suncoast-devs/handbook/lessons/react-intro/index.md

 export default App
 ```

-It would be nice to render this from data.
+It would be nice to render this from the data.

 ## Importing JSON data

 Let's start by making a JSON file named `articles.json` in the directory along
-with `App.jsx` -- in this file we will describe, in JSON, an array of articles
+with `App.jsx` -- In this file, we will describe, in JSON, an array of articles
 we want to render.
 We will also give each article an `id` as if it came from an
 API since that is likely the most common case for where this data will
 eventually come from.